John M. Palmer

-John McAuley Palmer (September 13, 1817 – September 25, 1900) was an Illinois resident, an American Civil War general who fought for the Union, the 15th governor of Illinois, and presidential candidate of the National Democratic Party in the 1896 election on a platform to defend the gold standard, free trade, and limited government.
+John McAuley Palmer (September 13, 1817 – September 25, 1900) was an American politician.
+He was an Illinois resident, a general who fought for the Union during the American Civil War, the 15th governor of Illinois, and presidential candidate of the National Democratic Party in the 1896 election on a platform to defend the gold standard, free trade, and limited government.

-Palmer switched political parties throughout his life, starting out a Democrat.
+Palmer switched political parties throughout his life, starting a Democrat.
 He became in turn an anti-Nebraska Democrat (an anti-slavery opponent of the Kansas-Nebraska Act), a Republican, a Liberal Republican, returned to being a Democrat, then ended as a Bourbon Democrat.
 He said, "I had my own views.
 I was not a slave of any party," and added, "I thought for myself and [have] spoken my own words on all occasions."

 Early life and career

-Born at Eagle Creek in Scott County, Kentucky, Palmer's family in 1831 moved to Alton, Illinois.
+Born at Eagle Creek in Scott County, Kentucky, Palmer's family moved to Alton, Illinois, in 1831.
 They were very poor, but he later worked his way through college.
 In 1839, he was admitted to the bar in that state.
 Palmer married Malinda Ann Neely in 1842 and had ten children with her.
 His early careers included being a lawyer, school teacher, coopering, and selling clocks.

 Palmer was a member of the state constitutional convention of 1848.
 Between 1852 and 1855, he was a Democratic member of the Illinois Senate, but joined the Republican party upon its organization and became one of its leaders in Illinois.

 He presided over the 1856 Illinois Republican Convention in Bloomington that founded the party in his home state.
-In 1859 he was the Republican candidate in a special election to a vacancy in the 36th Congress caused by the death of Thomas L. Harris, but he was defeated by John A. McClernand.
-He later became a Republican presidential elector in 1860, and was one of the leading people who got his friend Abraham Lincoln nominated for the presidency at the national convention in Chicago.
+In 1859, he was the Republican candidate in a special election for a vacancy in the 36th Congress caused by the death of Thomas L. Harris, but he was defeated by John A. McClernand.
+He later became a Republican presidential elector in 1860 and was one of the leading people who got his friend Abraham Lincoln nominated for the presidency at the national convention in Chicago.

-In 1861, he was appointed by Lincoln to be a delegate to the peace convention in Washington.
+In 1861, President Lincoln appointed Palmer to be a delegate to a Peace Conference in Washington.
 It failed when no compromise could be reached.